 Opened in May 2021, UCCA Edge occupies 5,500 square meters over three levels of the new EDGE tower in Shanghai’s Jing’an District.
 Designed by New York- based architects SO – IL, the museum includes 1,700 square meters of gallery space as well as a wraparound outdoor terrace and public spaces including a lobby and auditorium.
 As an integral part of the UCCA constellation, UCCA Edge mounts exhibitions of leading Chinese and international artists, some developed exclusively for the Shanghai audience, some touring from other UCCA locations.
 Situated just north of People’s Square and Suzhou Creek, and directly above the Qufu Lu station of the Shanghai Metro in a bustling revitalized neighborhood, UCCA Edge has already become an essential destination and an integral part of Shanghai’s vibrant cultural fabric.

-Revitalized in its second decade by a new governance structure, the opening of UCCA Dune and UCCA Edge, and the architectural regeneration of its flagship Beijing space, UCCA remains steadfast in its commitment to bringing the best in art to a wider audience, deepening lives and promoting intercultural exchange through contemporary art.
+Following its revitalized governance structure, the opening of UCCA Dune, the architectural regeneration of its flagship Beijing space in the 798 Art District, and the additions of UCCA Edge in Shanghai and UCCA Clay in Yixing, UCCA remains steadfast in its mission: bringing the best in art to a wider audience, enriching lives, and fostering intercultural exchange through contemporary art.

 UCCA and its activities have received extensive press coverage from leading art, news, culture, and lifestyle publications.